rickb777/sqlgen2/README.md

 ### Restrictions

 * Compound primaries are not supported
-* Imports must not use '.' or be renamed.
+* In the structs used for tables, the imports must not use '.' or be renamed.

 ### Credits